 Anand joined Watsi on December 10th, 2014.
-Six years ago, Anand became the 726th member to automatically support a new Watsi patient every month.
-Since then, 5,699 more people have become monthly donors!
-Anand's most recent donation traveled 8,700 miles to support Dolara, a playful and creative two-year-old from Haiti, to help fund her heart surgery.
+Seven years ago, Anand joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Anand's most recent donation traveled 1,900 miles to support Dolara, a playful and creative two-year-old from Haiti, to help fund her heart surgery.

 Anand has funded healthcare for 82 patients in 14 countries.